hotosm/fmtm/docs/decisions/0005-translations.md

 Ideally these translations are contributed by the **community** and not just the HOT team.

-We will likely ask the community to contribute translations via Weblate, or another similar tool.
+We will likely ask the community to contribute translations via **Weblate**, or another similar tool.

 We will not consider closed-source / paid tools for this, such as: